Constantino Chiwenga Biography: Age, Marriages, Children, Career, Health -Pindula, Local Knowledge

 |+

-ruled that the marriage between Constantino Chiwengaand Mubaiwaceased to exist in 2019when the former army general gave her a US$100 divorce token.
+It was ruled that the marriage between [[Constantino Chiwenga]] and [[Mubaiwa]] ceased to exist in '''2019''' when the former army general gave her a US$100 divorce token.

 Justice Owen Tagu, however, said issues pertaining to the custody care and control and access to the children, maintenance for spouse and child, division of matrimonial home and division of other matrimonial assets have to still be settled in civil suits which can only be heard when Mubaiwa is able to pursue the matters.